-When Noah Thomas’ PayPal account is frozen, he loses $180 in gift cards.
+Paypal blocked Noah Thomas’ PayPal account and he lost $180 in gift cards.
 Can the company just keep the money?

-PayPal often bans accounts that look like they might pose any sort of risk.
-They were skeptical of a transaction that was made on my account at an ATM, and even after I provided information on this transaction, they denied all appeals.
+PayPal often blocks accounts that look like they might pose any sort of risk.
+They were skeptical of a transaction that was made on my account at an ATM.
+Even after I provided information on this transaction, they denied all appeals.

-I have just accepted that PayPal won’t restore my account.
+Paypal blocked my account — I have just accepted that PayPal won’t restore my account.
 That’s fine.
 What bugs me the most is the fact that PayPal has taken almost $180 in gift cards from me.
 I have tried calling eBay and PayPal, but both companies transfer me to each other, essentially just wasting my time.
-I have also emailed higher up the food chain in both companies about this issue, with no response.
-I list the on my consumer advocacy site.
+I have also emailed higher up the food chain in both companies about this issue.
+No response.

 I have tried everything I can.
-I have thoroughly read through both companies’ Terms of Service, where nothing about this issue is discussed.
-I have considered talking to a lawyer, but the amount of money isn’t large enough for me to justify that.
+I have thoroughly read through both companies’ Terms of Service.
+Nothing about this issue is discussed.
+I have considered talking to a lawyer.
+But the amount of money isn’t large enough for me to justify that.

-Answer: PayPal shouldn’t have pocketed your money.
+Ok, PayPal blocked your account.
+But it shouldn’t have pocketed your money.
 It may have correctly flagged the ATM transaction, but that doesn’t mean it can simply keep the money in your account.

 Or does it?
 I checked PayPal’s novel-length user agreement.
-Sure enough, it appears to reserve the right to do exactly what it did: If you are engaged in any “restricted” activity, PayPal may, at its “sole” discretion, “close, suspend, or limit your access to your Account or the PayPal Services (such as limiting access to any of your Payment Methods, and/or your ability to send money, make withdrawals, or remove financial Information).”
+Sure enough, it appears to reserve the right to do exactly what it did.
+If you are engaged in any “restricted” activity, PayPal may, at its “sole” discretion can:

 Lesson learned?
 PayPal is not a bank.
 Its fees are high and its terms are, for some users, unreasonable.
 What’s more, PayPal’s “sole discretion” may mean that it doesn’t give you the time of day when it shutters your account.